balajeerc/restic-wrapper/README.md

 # Restic Backup

-A tiny bash script wrapper around [Restic](https://restic.net/) to backup folders on your machine
+A tiny bash script wrapper around [Restic](https://restic.net/) to backup folders on your machine to an S3 bucket with snapshots

 ## Highlights